linuxqtcppexamples/PyQt-How-to-install-pyQt5-on-Windows-10/README.md

 pip${version} install some-package-name

+pip list -> it will display install packages pip show <installed package name> -> it will inoformation about installed packages like installation path

 PyQt:(https://en.wikipedia.org/wiki/PyQt)
 -----
 PyQt is a Python binding of the cross-platform GUI toolkit Qt, implemented as a Python plug-in.
 PyQt is free software developed by the